 Step 2 - Wear Safety Gear

 When cutting into mortar you will want to take several different safety precautions.
-You will be using a skill saw with a diamond-tipped blade on it for cutting out the door.
+You will be using a circular saw with a diamond-tipped blade on it for cutting out the door.
 This safety equipment will require the use of safety goggles, gloves, heavy boots, and even a canvas covering for your legs and chest.

 Step 3 - Measure Door Opening